Applying NLP in the bedroom – Who is the boss in bed?

 What Works Well With Cats and Dogs

 After you set your standards of what is acceptable and what is not, then you need to determine what will work as a punishment for your pet.
-Remember to always reward your pet when they do acceptable behavior.
+Remember always to reward your pet when they do acceptable behavior.
 Pets, like people, love to be praised when they please their owner.

 Applying NLP To The Bedroom

 About a year after my old cat passed on, I decided to get another pet.
 This time I got two orphan kittens.
-Within two months of taking them home they were lining up at the kitchen door at the edge of the tile and sleeping at the foot part of the mattress allowing me to sleep without interruptions.
+Within two months of taking them home, they were lining up at the kitchen door at the edge of the tile and sleeping at the foot part of the mattress allowing me to sleep without interruptions.
 Whether it’s 6:30 a.m. or 10:00 a.m., they know who is the boss in the bed.